taghof/Navigation-for-Robots-with-WIFI-and-CV/_posts/2012-01-13-Compiling-Code-For-The-ARDrone.markdown

 Results
 =======
 We were able to cross compile both the simple program, the library and the more advanced program utilizing the library.
 By doing a static compile of the advanced program, we don't have to transfer the library to the drone.
+We were also able to execute both programs on the drone.

 References
 ==========